Monthly Archives: March 2020

 1. What do new readers need to know about Cate Gardner?

 She’s currently wondering why she’s living on a movie set and everyone is running past with toilet paper.
 Enough of that third person bullshit.
-I’m loyal, fierce when it comes to protecting
+I’m loyal, fierce when it comes

 Lovely to see that my new collection, The Heart is a Mirror for Sinners and Other Stories is getting some good press around the place!

-Paula Guran has reviewed it for Locus: “Angela Slatter’s writing is elegant, eloquent, evocative, and exquisitely disturbing”, and
+Paula Guran has reviewed it for Locus: “Angela Slatter’s writing is elegant, eloquent, evocative, and exquisitely disturbing”,

 1. What do new readers need to know about Gwendolyn Kiste?

 I’m a horror author based in Pennsylvania, and I write stories about body horror, female friendships, coming of age, and hauntings, among other creepy themes.
-I’ve written a number of
+I’ve written a

 Delighted to have a story in this!
 Thanks to Mark Morris and Flame Tree Press.
 Cover reveal in the fullness of time.